-According to Dewey ([1910], 1991) it is the teacher's duty to foster intellectual curiosity by keeping alive, the sacred spark of wonder and to fan the flame that already glows...[and to] protect the spirit of inquiry, to keep it from becoming blasé ...wooden from routine, fossilized through dogmatic instruction, or dissipated by random exercise upon trivial things (p.
-34).

-- The concept of "reflective thought" enables the student to refuse to accept something at face value so that he/she may suspend judgment in order to allow for further inquiry.
-The challenge of reflective thought is to develop the ability to suspend conclusions and master the ability to search for further evidence.
-It is essential to maintain a state of doubt while conducting systematic and protracted inquiry (Dewey [1910], 1991). - "Deep learning" in a concept-based curriculum facilitates the learners' ability to: - Search for meaning; - Focus on the central concepts needed to solve a problem; - Interact actively with peers, faculty, and member of the healthcare team; - Identify connections between different modules of study; - Relate new and previous knowledge; - Link course content to real life; - Develop an intrinsic curiosity in the subject; - Have time to pursue interests, through good time management; - Have a positive educational experience that promotes confidence in the ability to understand and succeed.

-We believe that a concept-based curriculum emphasizes the "inquiry" model of learning and moves students away from the "memorization" model, which does not result in deep learning.

-The curriculum of the College is designed to meet or exceed contemporary standards of higher education by:

-- Creating collaborative opportunities with local, regional, national and international communities: - Promoting learning as a lifelong process; - Integrating theory and practice which fosters the ability of students to comprehend and apply fundamental concepts: - Fostering the students' ability to relate abstract ideas to the concrete practical realities of life (Kolb, 1984) - Addressing the unique concerns of a growing segment of the student population older students who "demand that the relevance and application of ideas be demonstrated and tested against their own accumulated experience and wisdom".
-(Kolb, 1984) - Facilitating the development of time-management and teamwork skills in response to societal and workplace expectations; - Developing partnerships with students, faculty, and employers to provide graduates with the knowledge, skills and experience they need to lead successful professional lives.
+According to Dewey ([1910], 1991) it is the teacher's duty to foster intellectual curiosity by keeping alive, the sacred spark of wonder and to fan the flame that already glows[and to] protect the spirit of inquiry, to keep it from becoming blaséwooden from routine, fossilized through dogmatic instruction, or dissipated by random exercise upon trivial things (p.
+34). he/ dev e concept of "reflective thought" enables the student to refuse to accept something at face value so that she may suspend judgment in order to allow for further inquiry.
+The challenge of reflective thought is to velop the ability to suspend conclusions and master the ability to search for further evidence.
+It is essential to intain a state of doubt while conducting systematic and protracted inquiry (Dewey [1910], 1991). "Γ Deep learning" in a concept-based curriculum facilitates the learners' ability to: Search for meaning; Focus on the central concepts needed to solve a problem; Interact actively with peers, faculty, and member of the healthcare team; Identify connections between different modules of study; Relate new and previous knowledge; Link course content to real life; Develop an intrinsic curiosity in the subject; Have time to pursue interests, through good time management; Have a positive educational experience that promotes confidence in the ability to understand and succeed. e believe that a concept-based curriculum emphasizes the "inquiry" model of learning and moves dents away from the "memorization" model, which does not result in deep learning.
+Th e curriculum of the College is designed to meet or exceed contemporary standards of higher education by: Creating collaborative opportunities with local, regional, national and international communities; Promoting learning as a lifelong process; Integrating theory and practice which fosters the ability of students to comprehend and apply fundamental concepts: Fostering the students' ability to relate abstract ideas to the concrete practical realities of life (Kolb, 1984) Addressing the unique concerns of a growing segment of the student population - older students who accumulated experience and wisdom".
+(Kolb, 1984)